BBC West Midlands

-BBC Midlands is the BBC English Region producing local radio and web content for the City of Birmingham, West Midlands, Herefordshire, Shropshire, Staffordshire, Warwickshire, Worcestershire and parts of Gloucestershire.
+BBC West Midlands is the BBC English Region producing local radio and web content for the City of Birmingham, West Midlands, Herefordshire, Shropshire, Staffordshire, Warwickshire, Worcestershire and parts of Gloucestershire.
 Originally containing the BBC East Midlands, the service retains the BBC Midlands name and brand, with its history dating from 1927, for public use.
 It was known as the Midland Region from 1927 until c.
 1974.

 The directorate is known internally as BBC Midlands, despite only serving the West Midlands transmission region.

 Services

 Television

 The BBC Midlands region carries a number of regional programmes today.
 The regular schedule consists of the flagship Midlands Today news programme, regional news bulletins, Politics England airs for half an hour on Sunday mornings and other regional commissions air throughout the year.

 Local Radio

 The region is the controlling centre for BBC Radio WM, BBC CWR, BBC Hereford and Worcester, BBC Radio Stoke and BBC Radio Shropshire.

 Some of this programming is simulcast with the radio stations in the BBC East Midlands region, and overnight BBC Radio 5 Live is simulcast.